marionauta/fountains-backend/README.md

 A simple server that fetches [OpenSteetMap][osm] (OSM) data and processes it.

+**Note:** This repository contains backend code that was used by [Water Finder][waterfinder], an android and iOS mobile app to find drinking fountains nearby.
+The app no longer relies on the backend to process OSM data.
+This repository won't receive further updates.

 ## Build

 You're going to need [Deno][deno] version 1.30.0 or better installed.
 To build